Sellers Disclosure and Condition of the Property

 Summary (K.S.A.
 58-2565): Kansas law does not specify a standard rent due date.
 Landlords can charge late fees if included in the lease agreement.

-- Maximum Late Fee – Up to $20 for monthly rent agreements.
+- Maximum Late Fee – No maximum amount.

 - Grace Period – 5-day notice to quit.